-Many active molecules are water- or oil-insoluble, or of very high molecular weight, and are poorly permeable through the different skin layers.
+Many active molecules are water or oil-insoluble or of high molecular weight, and are poorly permeable through the different skin layers (class III or IV).
 This limits many active molecule efficacies and results in insufficient therapeutic effect.
-We took it as a challenge to develop new carriers and delivery vehicles onto which the active molecules will be embedded to help them adhere intimately to the surface of the skin, thus allowing the embedded permeating agents to facilitate the penetration of the active molecule through the skin and reach the target tissue.
-LDS’s topical nano-systems are based on safe, non-toxic excipients adapted for pharmaceutical (FDA IIG) and cosmetics applications.
+We took it as a challenge to develop new carriers and delivery vehicles onto which the active molecules will be embedded at the domains interface to help them adhere intimately to the surface of the skin, thus allowing the embedded permeating agents to facilitate the penetration of the active molecule onto or through the skin and reach the target tissue or the blood stream.
+LDS’s topical nano-systems are based on safe, non-toxic excipients adapted for pharmaceutical (FDA IIG) and cosmetics (INCI) applications.
 The formulations are structured to have a pleasant feel including non-greasiness, non-stickiness, fast-absorbing attributes, and more.

 Pre-clinical results demonstrate superiority